datagen24/dshield-mcp/README.md

 ## DShield Integration Credits

 This utility is specifically designed to work with the [DShield-SIEM](https://github.com/bruneaug/DShield-SIEM) project and follows DShield data patterns and structures.
+## TUI Tests: Headless Mode and Manual Checks

+Unit tests for the Textual TUI run in a headless mode to avoid spawning real terminal I/O threads during CI.
+This improves reliability and prevents stray background processes.

+- The test helper uses a headless/null driver and disables costly UI refreshes.
+- Some heavy UI loop tests (e.g. memory‑usage stress) are shortened or skipped in CI via `TUI_HEADLESS=1` / `TUI_FAST=1` to avoid long redraw loops and potential driver stalls in sandboxed runners.

+Manual validation:
+- To manually validate full UI behavior, unset headless flags and run specific tests locally:
+  - `unset TUI_HEADLESS TUI_FAST && pytest -q tests/tui/test_status_bar.py::TestStatusBar::test_status_bar_memory_usage`
+- Or run the TUI application normally and exercise the status bar updates.

+Note: The headless mode is test‑only and does not affect production behavior.